jaebaek/Binary/README.md

 # Binary
-Sample codes for assembly, linker and attack demos
+~~Sample codes for assembly, linker and attack demos~~ This is a repo for simple demo usage of GNU assembly and NASM (for entry-level student).

 ## Rule
 * *.asm is NASM source code file